-Taught by some of the world's top academic scientists and veterinary surgeons, we provide you with the scientific basis that will allow you to develop your veterinary career to the full, whether your aim is to deliver outstanding care or whether you wish to contribute to pushing forward the boundaries of academic veterinary medicine.
+Taught by some of the world's top academic scientists and veterinary surgeons, we provide you with the scientific and practical basis that will allow you to develop your veterinary career to the full, whether your aim is to deliver outstanding care or whether you wish to contribute to pushing forward the boundaries of academic veterinary medicine.

 The main areas of learning in the MVST are covered by courses in: